SilasWW/Scrabble/README.md

 # Scrabble
-This is repo for a university course in Functional Programming using F#.
+This is repo for a Scrabble clone, implemented in F#, for a university course in Functional Programming in F#.